BERLINx03/snatchy/README.md

 - **Photos**: `Pictures/Snatchy`
 - **Videos**: `Movies/Snatchy`

+Downloaded statuses will be automatically available in your device's gallery app as well.

 ![No Statuses Found](assets/no-statuses-found.png)

 *If you see this screen, make sure you've viewed some statuses in WhatsApp first!*

+## Troubleshooting

+If you've viewed statuses in WhatsApp but still see "No statuses found":

+1. Make sure you've granted all necessary permissions
+2. Try pull down to refresh.
+3. Try closing and reopening the app
+4. Ensure WhatsApp is up to date
+5. If the issue persists, contact me on Discord: **berlin4399** or from the button in the application.
 ## Download the Latest Version

 To download the latest version of the Snatchy app: